ikbal-hussain/Marvel-Clone/README.md

 ## Video Walkthrough of the project

-a very short video walkthough of all of the features: https://www.youtube.com/watch?v=eUm5M1ga6Ho
+A very short video walkthough of all of the features: https://www.youtube.com/watch?v=eUm5M1ga6Ho

 ## Video Walkthrough of the codebase

-a very short video walkthough of codebase [ 1 - 5 minutes ]:
+A very short video walkthough of codebase [ 1 - 5 minutes ]:

 ## Features
 List out the key features of your application.